 This fact sheet is also available as a PDF.

-If you want to use the latest technology to help reach your artistic goals, Stetson University's digital arts major may be for you.
-We offer coursework on a range of topics including image manipulation, music production, video, interactivity and 3D animation.
+The digital arts major offers coursework on a range of topics including image manipulation, music production, video, interactivity and 3D animation.
 Students are encouraged to explore all these areas while they develop a primary set of skills in one of three tracks: art, sound or computer science.
 This interdisciplinary major involves faculty from the departments of art and computer science and the School of Music, and enriches the curriculum offerings of these contributing disciplines.
 Students with majors in these departments should consider the digital arts minor as a way to investigate the creative applications of digital technology.
 Because these artistic skills can also be used to interpret ideas or explain concepts, the digital arts minor is also well-suited for majors in the natural sciences, psychology, sociology, literature and other disciplines.
-Our program fosters collaboration and hybrid forms that combine visual art, music composition and programming to stretch the boundaries of artistic practice.
+The program fosters collaboration and hybrid forms that combine visual art, music composition and programming to stretch the boundaries of artistic practice.
 Students explore the powerful interrelationships among these disciplines in contemporary creative work.
 Techniques are largely taught through direct application to projects that are designed and executed by the students.

 The curriculum also places a heavy emphasis on experimentation, pushing students to imagine new ways of using the computer as an expressive tool.
-This is evident in our resident new media collective, Mobile Performance Group (M.P.G.), where faculty and advanced students work together to present unique art experiences outside of traditional venues.
+This is evident in the program's resident new media collective, Mobile Performance Group, where faculty and advanced students work together to present unique art experiences outside of traditional venues.
 It is also apparent in the videos showcased at our annual Festival of the Moving Image or the projects our seniors display at the annual thesis exhibition.

 Academics and Research